DDudka9/freeda/documentation/source/getstarted.rst

 12. We suggest increasing the resolution of the VirtualBox Linux window (Settings -> Displays -> Resolution 1360x768) to make sure the GUI fits the screen.
 We also suggest to prevent sleeping -> "Settings" -> "Power" -> "Screen Blank" -> "Never" to ensure uninterrupted analysis.

+To run FREEDA in Virtual Machine just follow instructions for (ref:`Linux`)